Germany 1985

 Germany 1985 is a computer wargame published in 1983 by Strategic Simulations.
 Developed by Roger Keating, it was the first in the "When Superpowers Collide" series, and was followed by RDF 1985, Baltic 1985: Corridor to Berlin and Norway 1985.

 Gameplay

 The game presents the hypothetical situation of the Soviet Union invading southern and central West Germany where NATO forces must contain and repel them.
-The player may choose to play either the NATO or Soviet forces, and can play in turns against another human component or against the computer.
+The player may choose to play either the NATO or Soviet forces, and can play in turns against another human opponent or against the computer.

 There are two battle scenarios.
 The first, called "Advance-to-Contact" involves Soviet and American forces as they rush to establish a cohesive front line.
 The second is "Invasion" which starts with an initial Soviet drop of airborne divisions behind NATO lines.
 In both cases the victory condition is the same: the player who controls the greatest number of towns wins.